 Click here to explore the broadband subscription and availability map for your district.

-digital divide at the household level.
+Yet for all of broadband’s economic benefits, the country continues to face a significant digital divide at the household level.
 First, over 22 million people live in neighborhoods without an available broadband connection, defined here as a 25 Mbps download speed via wireline.
 Second—and maybe more troublingly—over 73 million people live in neighborhoods where subscription rates fall below 40 percent.

 Without seamless digital connectivity, many households are at-risk of falling further behind in the country’s advanced economy.